Motor Mechanic Study Programmes

 Depending on the level and type of programme you complete, you may develop your manual skills, remove and fit basic body and related components, develop basic preparation and refinishing skills, practice basic engineering fabrication skills, and/or gain a thorough understanding of vehicle systems, including electrical and electronic principles, as well as study e-commerce, mathematics and science.
 We'll also improve your literacy and numeracy too as part of your study programme.

-Find out the difference between a Motor Mechanic course and a study programme below.
+Find out the difference between a Car Mechanic course and a study programme below.

 Why choose a MidKent College Motor Mechanic study programme?